Alphabetical Plant Listing

 • This is a low-growing rhizomatous perennial, 6-12 in. tall (15-30 cm), that comes back year after year in spring.

 • Blooming for about 3 weeks in mid to late spring, it displays up to 15 sweetly scented, nodding, bell-shaped flowers, white or pink, that hang along slightly arching flowering stems.
-They are followed by small orange-red berries.
+Small orange-red berries follow them.

 • Renowned for their powerful floral perfume, the blossoms rise above the handsome foliage of paired fluted green leaves.